maryjng/weatherplanner-backend/README.md

       > React displayForecast state is updated with forecast info
       > User will use this forecast to help determine when and where to set the appointment
       > Users can swap between viewing F and C temperature units by clicking the F/C link.
+      > Whenever the submit button is clicked, the temperature unit reverts back to fahrenheit.

 ## Appointment Creation